 - Max-Forwards: On incoming PSTN calls to the enterprise, the Max-Forwards value in the incoming SIP INVITE is set to a value of 9.
 This value was observed to be too small to allow the message to traverse all the SIP hops internal to the enterprise to reach the destination in all cases.
 Thus, the Avaya SBCE was used to increase this value when the INVITE arrived at the Avaya SBCE from the network.
-(See Section 7.6.1) - No Matching Codec Offered: If the Communication Manager SIP trunk is improperly configured to have no matching codec with the service provider and an outbound call is placed, the service provider returns a "480 Temporarily Unavailable" response instead of a "488 Not Acceptable Here" response.
+(See Section 7.6.2) - No Matching Codec Offered: If the Communication Manager SIP trunk is improperly configured to have no matching codec with the service provider and an outbound call is placed, the service provider returns a "480 Temporarily Unavailable" response instead of a "488 Not Acceptable Here" response.
 The user hears fast busy. - Calling Party Number (PSTN transfers): The calling party number displayed on the PSTN phone is not updated to reflect the true connected party on calls that are transferred to the PSTN.
 After the call transfer is complete, the calling party number displays the number of the transferring party and not the actual connected party.
 Communication Manager provides the new connected party information by updating the Contact header in an UPDATE message.
+Level 3 does not use the UPDATE message for this purpose. - Asymmetric DTMF payload header values are not supported: Level 3 does not support the use of a different DTMF payload header value in each direction of a single call.
+This may occur if the media is re-directed from Communication Manager to an endpoint and the endpoint wishes to use a different DTMF payload header value then was negotiated when the call was initially established.
+During the compliance testing, this was observed when Avaya one-X® Communicator (SIP) transferred an inbound PSTN call to another PSTN number.
+The end result was that the call was dropped after a series

-Level 3 does not use the UPDATE message for this purpose. - EC500 use of idle-call appearance: Outbound calls from an EC500 remote phone to the PSTN via the idle-call appearance feature name extension (FNE) are dropped after 30 seconds. - Avaya one-X® Communicator Conferencing: When conferencing two PSTN calls using Avaya one-X® Communicator, some call legs were observed to have no audio if the conference was initiated by clicking the Conference button during an PSTN active call, then entering the added PSTN party number.
+- of re-INVITES to attempt to correct the asymmetric condition.
+There is currently no workaround for this problem other than to use the H.323 version of Avaya one-X® Communicator. - Avaya one-X® Communicator Conferencing: When conferencing two PSTN calls using Avaya one-X® Communicator (H.323 and SIP), some call legs were observed to have no audio if the conference was initiated by clicking the Conference button during an PSTN active call, then entering the added PSTN party number.
 Conference calls were successful if the first PSTN active call was first put on hold, a new PSTN call was placed and answered and lastly the Conference button was selected to conference the two calls together.